 Hazards:

-- Pentachlorophenol is highly toxic by all routes of entry.
-It can be absorbed through the skin, cause chloracne (a severe form of acne) and liver damage, and is a probable human carcinogen and reproductive toxin.
+- Pentachlorophenol is highly toxic by all routes of entry: it can be absorbed through the skin, cause chloracne (a severe form of acne) and liver damage, and is a probable human carcinogen and reproductive toxin.

 - Chromated copper arsenate is extremely toxic by inhalation and ingestion, and highly toxic by skin contact.
 It is a known human carcinogen and teratogen.
 Skin contact can cause skin irritation and allergies, skin thickening and loss of skin pigmentation, ulceration, and skin cancer.
 Inhalation can cause respiratory irritation, and skin, lung and liver cancer.
 Inhalation or ingestion may cause digestive disturbances, liver damage, peripheral nervous system damage, and kidney and blood damage.
 Acute ingestion may be fatal.